 Approximately 55 miles of new 345 kilovolt (kV) transmission line will be constructed from the Michigan/Indiana border in Branch County to a new ITC Helix Substation in Calhoun County.
 This will be the first new interstate connection to Michigan's transmission system in nearly 50 years.
 Approximately 40 miles of new 345kV transmission line will be built from Oneida Substation in Oneida Township to Nelson Road Substation in New Haven Township.

-With an estimated investment of \$850 million, these Michigan projects are strategically engineered to improve grid reliability and resiliency, reduce system congestion, support the state's economic development efforts and enable an electrified economy, as our state continues its transition towards a lower carbon and renewable energy future.
+With an estimated investment of \$850 million, these Michigan projects are strategically engineered to improve grid reliability and resiliency, reduce system congestion, support the state's economic development efforts and ensure the state's energy security.

 BENEFITS OF LRTP